Pisanello, The Vision of St. Eustace

 National Gallery, London

 Dressed in the finery to be expected of a 15th-century knight, the 2nd-century soldier encounters a deer with a crucifix between its antlers.
 This encounter will lead him to Christianity and thence to a martyr's death.
-The pagan life that Eustace will abandon may be suggested by the hare on the lower right, a conventional symbol of lust – and even, perhaps, by his luxurious clothing and gear.

-Read more about St. Eustace.
+Read more about images of images of St. Eustace.